nine-lives-later/qnap-storage-provisioner/README.md

-# QNAP Storage Provisioner for QNAP storages
+# Kubernetes Storage Provisioner for QNAP storages

 ## Deployment

-To deploy the QNAP Storage Provisioner for QNAP storages, see the [example deployment configuration](kubernetes.yml).
+To deploy the Kubernetes Storage Provisioner for QNAP storages, see the [example deployment configuration](kubernetes.yml).

 The storage provisioner will be deployed into a new `qnap-storage` namespace.
 (For Rancher we recommend deploying to `System` project.)